Your ERP balances the books in winter, then drowns the week the September school holidays land

 Exactly what you get

 A custom ERP scoped for the Sunshine Coast gives you a single finance core that survives the season instead of one that only works in the quiet half of the year.
 The build models a holiday-let portfolio with proper trust-style accounting, a grower or food-production arm with harvest-window revenue, casual payroll that flexes with occupancy, and forecasting that expects the spring spike.
 It connects to your channel manager and PMS rather than replacing the booking layer, so reservations stay where they live and the money lands where it belongs.
-If you also run dispatch or owner-facing tooling, this is where field service management software, booking software, and business intelligence dashboards hang off the same core.
+If you also run dispatch or owner-facing tooling, this is where field service management software, booking software, and business intelligence (BI) dashboards hang off the same core.

 How to choose a developer on the Sunshine Coast